metasuit/myDAQ_digital_IO/ReadMe.txt

-Example Title:           ReadDigChan
+Example Title:           WriteDigChan

-Example Filename:        ReadDigChan.sln
+Example Filename:        WriteDigChan.sln

-Category:                DI
+Category:                DO

-Description:             This example demonstrates how to read values from one or
+Description:             This example demonstrates how to write values to a
-                         more digital input channels.
+                         digital output channel.

 Software Group:          Measurement Studio